victorproexp/auktion-service/README.md

 Internal implementation -
 AuktionService and BudHandler separated to simplify testing.

-Contexts boundaries
+Contexts boundaries -
-Separate kunde-service due to PII and GDPR
+Separate kunde-service due to PII and GDPR.
 Aggregates Vare and Auktion could be implemented in the same microservice as vare-service “looks like a thin wrapper around database CRUD operations” and could be a sign of “weak cohesion and tighter coupling” (Newman 2021).

 Rejection -